ellifteria/ellifteria.github.io/content/index.md

 I'm also curious how recent advances in software engineering technology may require computing educators to focus on aspects of computing other than writing code—for example: reading, understanding, and testing software.
 I believe that this goal is synergistic with my research interests in programming languages and software engineering. -->

-In my free time, I love reading, world-building, traveling, biking, and playing and especially GMing TTRPGs.
+In my free time, I love reading, world-building, traveling, hiking, biking, and playing and especially GMing TTRPGs.
 My favorite genres are fantasy, science fiction, and speculative fiction more broadly.
 Some of my favorite authors include Christopher Ruocchio, Ursula K LeGuin, Adrian Tchaikovsky, Brandon Sanderson, and J.R.R.
 Tolkien.
 Scroll down to see what I'm currently reading according to Goodreads!